cyphar/dotfiles/README.md

 `dist/opensuse/50-packages.sh`.

 ## License ##

-Apart from files where specifically specified (e.g vim plugins), any scripts associated with this dotfiles repo have been released under the GNU GPLv3 or later.
-Any non-functional works (purely configuration data) is released under the MIT/X11 license.
-Each file is marked conspicuously to make the license used clear.
+Apart from files where specifically specified (e.g vim plugins), all files are licensed under the GNU GPLv3 or later.

-GNU GPLv3 or later:

 ```
-dotfiles: collection of my personal dotfiles [code]
+dotfiles: collection of my personal dotfiles
 Copyright (C) 2012-2019 Aleksa Sarai <cyphar@cyphar.com>

 This program is free software: you can redistribute it and/or modify